 Proper Care Will Prevent A Fuel Pump From Failing Prematurely

-To prolong the life of your fuel pump, don’t let your fuel level drop below an eighth of a tank.
-This will prevent the pump from losing its prime and keep the pump motor cool.
+So, to prolong the life of your fuel pump, don’t let your fuel level drop, below an eighth of a tank.
+Finally, this will prevent the pump from losing its prime and keep the pump motor cool.